krane/krane/docs/cli.md

 ### describe

 Describe a deployment.
-This provides details on the running containers for a single deployment.
+This provides details on the containers part of the deployment.

 ```
 krane describe <deployment>